nytimes/kyt/README.md

 kyt follows a few simple conventions.

-All projects must have the following files:
+All projects must have the following structure:
 ```
   src/
     client/